abudnik/prun/README.rst

 PRUN: Parallel task executor and job scheduler in a high-availability computing clusters
 ----------------------------------------------------------------------------------------

-Prun is a an open-source cluster job scheduler and parallel task executor system.
+Prun is an open-source cluster job scheduler and parallel task executor system.
 Prun can be compiled and used on *nix-like operating systems, but currently it has been tested only under Linux and FreeBSD.